WanderingSpaceThinker/nonexistence/_posts/2021-12-12-Of-bonds-and-love.md

 First, the asymmetry hints to us that they're something entirely personal, they don't require someone else to reciprocate our feelings.
 Actually, it's possible to develop a bond even if the recipient doesn't know you, that's what happen when people fall in love with celebrities.

 We can thus define a bond as:
-> The unilateral set of knowledge/memories and feelings someone have for a given person.
+> The unilateral set of knowledge/memories and feelings someone has for a given person.

 But you don't feel or know anything about most people... because you don't even know they exist!
 This is why I believe there are two requirements to have a bond with a person:
 * Have specific feelings towards them - you might have "default" feelings towards everyone, but these don't count.